CHAUKIENLUONG/AWS-WorkShop/content/2-Data-Discovery/2.1-Managing QuickSight Assets/_index.md

 ![6](../../images/2/2.1/6.png)

-8. Once the assets have been shared successfully, click DONE.
+8. Once the assets have been shared successfully, click **DONE**.
 Ignore the "What's New in Amazon QuickSight" prompt.

 ### Verify the data sources were shared correctly